 Albert Einstein may or may not have called compound interest "the eighth wonder of the world."
 Nobody can actually confirm he said it.
 But whoever said it first wasn't wrong.

 Compound interest is the financial concept that turns modest, consistent investing into life-changing wealth over time.
 It's also the reason carrying credit card debt can quietly devastate you.
-Understanding it is one of the most valuable things you can do for your financial life — and it's not complicated.
+Understanding it is one of the most valuable things you can do for your financial life.
+The best part?
+It's not complicated.
+Once you see how it works, you'll understand why starting early is worth so much.

 Simple interest vs. compound interest